-IBM solidDB in-memory database allows you to choose the optimal balance of maximum performance and the ability to handle large volumes of data by providing a unique dual-engine Database Management System (DBMS) architecture.
-Inside the database server, there are two engines: a main memory engine (MME) for fastest possible access to performance-critical data and a "traditional" on-disk engine for efficiently handling virtually any volume of data.
+IBM solidDB (solidDB) In-memory Engine allows you to choose the optimal balance of maximum performance and the ability to handle large volumes of data by providing a unique dual-engine Database Management System (DBMS) architecture.
+Inside the database server, there are two engines: an in-memory engine for fastest possible access to performance-critical data and a "traditional" on-disk engine for efficiently handling virtually any volume of data.

-IBM solidDB main memory engine is built on IBM solidDB disk-based engine and IBM solidDB capabilities, which means that IBM solidDB main memory engine inherits all functionality of these products.
-IBM solidDB main memory engine can be used in embedded systems, requiring virtually no administration or maintenance.
-You can make IBM solidDB main memory engine suitable for highly available systems by purchasing the HotStandby component.
-You may also purchase the advanced replication component, which enables multiple IBM solidDB main memory engine and IBM solidDB disk-based engine servers to share and synchronize data with each other.
+solidDB In-memory Engine is built on solidDB Disk-based Engine and FlowEngine capabilities, which means that solidDB In-memory Engine inherits all functionality of these products. solidDB In-memory Engine can be used in embedded systems, requiring virtually no administration or maintenance.
+You can make solidDB In-memory Engine suitable for highly available systems by purchasing the CarrierGrade High Availability option.
+You may also purchase the SmartFlow option, which enables multiple solidDB In-memory Engine and solidDB Disk-based Engine servers to share and synchronize data with each other.

-IBM solidDB provides other components, as well.
-These are described in IBM solidDB Administration Guide.
+solidDB provides other options, as well.
+These are described in solidDB Administration Guide.